National Programme for Happiness and Wellbeing

 - Allocating time for happiness-related programmes and activities at the federal government

 - Transforming customer service centres into customer happiness centres

 - Including annual indexes, surveys and reports to measure happiness in all community segments

 - Adoption of a standard form for corporate happiness and wellbeing at all government bodies.

 Appointing CEOs for happiness

 The competent minister or the board chairman will appoint CEOs of happiness and wellbeing, with a view to enhance the culture of happiness and wellbeing.
-The CEO will coordinate with the Office of the Secretary of Ministry of State for Happiness to implement initiatives of the National Programme of Happiness and wellbeing in government entities.
+The CEO will coordinate with the Ministry of Community Development to implement initiatives of the National Programme of Happiness and wellbeing in government entities.